 For both On Campus and Online Courses, adjunct faculty must submit final grades on GUS - Academic Administration - Web Grade Submission (under Course Management).
-Adjunct faculty should be aware of the deadlines for grades (Monday following end of semester).
-Midterm grades must be submitted for all undergraduate students.
-A Mr. BulkE from the Registrar's Office will notify faculty when and how to submit these grades.
+Adjunct faculty should be aware of the deadlines for grades (Wednesday following end of semester).
+Mid-term grades must be submitted for all undergraduate students.
+The Pitt State Daily (sent by email) will notify faculty when and how to submit these grades.